spypaul/Shao-Peng-Yang/README.md

 RISC in Verilog

-Here is a Brief Description of the projects.
+** Here is a Brief Description of the projects:

 ## Decade Counter
 * Use the D flip flops, Nand Gates, and BCD to 7-segment decoder
 * The picture are the schematic for the circuit and the circuit built